Goal 3: Strive for Prevention and Cures

 The following Objectives further define this Goal:

-The focus of an experimental therapeutics approach is not only on testing whether new interventions show clinical benefit, but also on understanding whether interventions work through the presumed mechanisms by altering the selected targets.
-If they do work, larger clinical trials would serve to reconfirm target engagement and further assess clinical impact of the potential intervention.
-If the interventions do not work in the expected manner, negative results are likewise scientifically informative and fundamental to refining the intervention.
+The focus of an experimental therapeutics approach is not only on testing whether new interventions show clinical benefit, but, more importantly, experimental therapeutics is designed to be a staged approach where researchers initially focus on establishing confidence that the intervention is acting on the presumed target in humans, through a dose-dependent mechanism.
+If successful, larger clinical trials would serve to reconfirm target engagement and further assess clinical impact of the potential intervention.
+If the interventions do not work in the expected manner, negative results are likewise scientifically informative and fundamental.
+In the case of an intervention engaging the target but failing to demonstrate a clinical effect, the target would be disqualified.
+If the intervention fails to adequately engage the target, the intervention would be disqualified from further consideration.

 The experimental therapeutics framework also recognizes that clinical targets may differ qualitatively and quantitatively throughout the life course.
 Therefore, there needs to be a strong scientific premise for selecting clinical targets within a particular age range.
 Additionally, the dose of an intervention that is safe and effective for target engagement may be age- or developmental stage-dependent and should be systematically established in advance of efficacy testing.
 It is also recognized that multiple targets may need to be engaged to exert beneficial outcomes.

-To more effectively develop new prevention and treatment interventions based on novel genomic, neurological, and behavioral advancements, NIMH will support research that employs the following Strategies:
+To more effectively develop new prevention and treatment interventions based on novel genomic, engineering, neurobiological, and behavioral advancements, NIMH will support research that employs the following Strategies:

 Interest areas include: